I really like Twitter, and everything I love must be destroyed, so in late 2011 I started hacking on it. The results are below, and inconclusive.

 In April of 2012 I posted my ten thousandth tweet and decided to let everyone on the Internet use my account to do whatever they wanted.
 This went about as well as you already expect.
 When I got out of Twitter Jail I plugged the web form into its own account with a scary face on it.
 People use it for weird jokes now, and sometimes anonymous venting, and those are both fine.
 You can do it yourself if you want.
 (Hate speech or spam gets your shit blocked, duh.)

 This one was @endoftheshow's idea.
 You know how you listen to songs sometimes?
 And you really want to just post that one good line on your twitter?
 But everybody else hates when you do that and also it might reveal a little too much about your current infatuation?
 Put it in @Lyricryptic instead!

-Last year I needed a place to stash my internalized fat hatred and body shame, so I made a second Brendan Twitter account.
+A while back I needed a place to stash my internalized fat hatred and body shame, so I made a second Brendan Twitter account.
 Then a "friend" of mine noticed and made a third, which was both far more lewd and far more popular.
-So twenty-seven other people did it too.
+So thirty other people did it too.